KatePaulauskas/body-fat-percent-calculator/README.md

 ***First Time User:*** A new user can easily navigate through the application by following on-screen instructions to input their personal measurements and receive their body composition analysis.

-***Returning / Frequent User:*** Users returning to the application can input new measurements to track changes in their body composition over time and have option to skip procedure and measurements instructions.
-To compare measurements returning user requires to have access to the Google Sheets.
+***Returning / Frequent User:*** Returning users can input new measurements to receive the latest results about their body composition and have the option to skip the procedure and measurement instructions.

 ***Interested Parties:*** Health and fitness professionals can use the application to assist clients in understanding their body composition and developing personalised fitness plans.